orangethunder/clickatell/RDOC_README.txt

 Alternatively, you can specify the username and password as a command line option.
 Run +sms+ without any arguments for a full list of options.

 See http://clickatell.rubyforge.org for further instructions.

+== Usage with Rails

+Because the ruby 1.9 version is published under a different name, you need to specify the lib name with rails.
+E.g. in Rails 2.3:

+  config.gem 'clickatell-ruby19', :lib => 'clickatell', :version => '0.7.1'